mjtsai1974/DevBlog/introdution.md

 Even the professor ANG said to us that he couldn't figure it out the proof in the on-line video.
 Thanks for god, the mathematicians since the old times has left one stupid and efficient method, guess what?
 The mathematics induction, via which, we can easily show you the way backward propagation really means and the validity of its formula.

 Hard to believe, it took me over 2 days to prove backward propagation.
+I will begin by model represent, then show you the way how neural network could learn and under trained by forward propagation,  followed by backward propagation to reduce the error cost during each distinct training in a gradient descendent alike fashion and end up with my complete proof in it.

 Below is the major items:

-* Basic topology
+* Basic Topology
 * Feed Forward Propagation
 * Backward Propagation